shoaibsufi/2014-01-14-manchester/shell/README.md

     wc all_data

-Every character in the file takes up one byte of disk space.
+Every character in the file takes up one byte of disk space (as it contain's `ASCII text`.
 Thus, the size of the file in bytes should also be 10445.
 Let's confirm this:

     ls -l all_data